This symbol was the coat of arms of the family of St-Gilles,

 into the square outside to Capitole in Toulouse

-right) each of which is decorated with examples of the
+right) each decorated with examples of the

 cross of Toulouse as it developed over the centuries.